 http://www.greentortoise.com/san-francisco-hostel/index.php over 9 years ago

-I stayed in the Green Tortoise (on Ian's recommendation!) in 2007 and it was great - really well located to ChinaTown and other dining, walking to the major sights and the Pier area. over 6 years agoAnswered by Christie Carless via Travellr.com
+I stayed in the Green Tortoise (on Ian's recommendation!) in 2007 and it was great - really well located to ChinaTown and other dining, walking to the major sights and the Pier area. almost 7 years agoAnswered by Christie Carless via Travellr.com

 Most hostels are close to Union Square (BART/Muni Metro: Powell).
 There are also hostels in Chinatown (Pacific Tradewinds), the Mission District (Elements), North Beach (Green Tortoise) and near Fishermans Wharf (HI Fishermans Wharf).
 Outside the city limits you'll find hostels in Berkeley and Marin Headlands.